Cwexus/xyops/docs/data.md

+# Data Structures

-# Overview
+## Overview

-This document details all of the data structures used in xyOps.
+This document details all of the internal data structures used in xyOps.

-# Alert
+## Alert

 An alert definition is a trigger that specifies conditions under which the alert should fire, and what actions should take place.
 The alert expression can use any server data values to determine when to fire, for e.g. `cpu.currentLoad > 80`.
 Here is an example alert in JSON format: